MonsterPrograms/bonushunt/README.md

 # bonushunt
 Shows useful statistics for your bonus hunt
 - Bonuses Collected
+- Bonuses Remaining
 - Amount Won
-- Return
-- Bonuses Remaining
+- Profit
+- Average Win Required
-- Average Required
+- Average X Required
+- Running Average Win
-- Running Average
+- Running Average X

 If you appreciate my work regarding this project, then I am accepting crypto donations.
 Donations are not mandatory, but are highly appreciated.
 Please note that donations are non-refundable.